WHY JOIN THE COPERNICUS MASTERS

 The Copernicus Masters 2017 winners were awarded at the Awards Ceremony on 7 Nov 2017 in line with the 4th Satellite Masters Conference.
 Both events took place during the European Space Week in Tallinn, Estonia.

 Together with its international network, the Copernicus Masters supports participants to realise their applications and business models.
 The 2017 edition once again featured various topic-specific challenges and the corresponding prizes were awarded by our prominent partners:

 The European Commission was looking for innovative ideas based on Copernicus data and/or Copernicus services, that could deliver concrete value for users.
 Through its different Challenges, the EC aims at fostering the development of a competitive European space industry, while maximising opportunities for European enterprises to develop and provide innovative Earth observation services.

 HOW TO PARTICIPATE

-This year’s edition of the Copernicus Masters – Europe’s leading innovation competition for Earth observation (EO) – presents the immense prize pool of more than EUR 1.5 million.
+This year’s edition of the Copernicus Masters – Europe’s leading innovation competition for Earth observation (EO) – presented an immense prize pool of more than EUR 1.5 million.

-Participants could choose from an unprecedented range of topic-specific challenges, that are awarded by prominent partners.
+Participants could choose from an unprecedented range of topic-specific challenges, that were awarded by prominent partners.

 Participants of the Partner Challenges could double their chances to win, by also submitting their idea to one of the six EC Challenges*.
 In addition, the European Space Agency (ESA) opened up the competition to upstream entries with its Sentinel Small Sat (S^3) Challenge**.
-The Overall Winner will be invited to attend an EO satellite launch in Kourou, which is accompanied by a further cash prize.
+The Overall Winner has been invited to attend an EO satellite launch in Kourou, which is also accompanied by a further cash prize.